-Across the University of Toronto, over 3,500 students participate in the Work Study Program every year!
+Across the University of Toronto, over 4000 students participate in the Work Study Program every year!
 Twice a year (fall-winter and summer), the Work Study Program offers paid, on-campus positions that provide you with an opportunity to deepen your knowledge, strengthen your skills and explore how your academic studies translate to career possibilities.
-All Work Study positions are Co-Curricular Record (CCR) recognized (see the CCR website to learn more).
+All Work Study positions are Co-Curricular Record (CCR) recognized.

 Why participate in the Work Study Program?

-To participate in the program, you must meet the following requirements:
+To participate in the Work Study Program, you must satisfy the following eligibility requirements:

-- Non-degree students are not eligible for Work Study
+- Non-degree students are ineligible for Work Study

-- Students doing a paid placement (e.g. co-op work term) already are not eligible for Work Study
+- Students doing a placement (e.g., co-op work term) are ineligible for Work Study

-- Students registered in the Toronto School of Theology are not eligible for Work Study positions.
+- Students registered in the Toronto School of Theology are ineligible for Work Study

-- Undergraduate degree students must be enrolled in at least 0.5 FCE (full course equivalent)
+- Undergraduate students must be enrolled in at least 2.0 FCE (full course equivalent)

-- Graduate degree students must be registered for the summer session.
+- Graduate students must be registered for the fall and winter sessions

 Please log in to CLNx to access more information: